 Maybe you already have an established hobby, perhaps there’s a hidden passion you’d love to take up.
 If this sounds more like your idea of ‘me time’ then the choices are endless.
 Improve your handicap in golf, become the next best baker or simply work your way through your favourite novels in peace.

 If you’ve always fancied learning a new language perhaps now is your time to carpe diem – although there might be a more practical language than Latin that you could start with!
-Or have you always had an idea of taking up painting or learning an instrument.
+Or have you always had an idea of taking up painting or learning an instrument?

 Reconnect with friends

 Chances are you won’t be the only one in your circle of friends who finds themselves in need of some downtime.
 Make the most of this by organising regular get-togethers (online if you can’t manage to meet in person).
-Share horror stories of fatherhood, you’re bound to have a few laughs along the way, and you’ll be helping someone else to take a break at the same time.
+Share horror stories of fatherhood, you’re bound to have a few laughs along the way, and you’ll be helping someone else take a break at the same time.

 Make the most of your appearance

 It’s true that if you take care of your appearance then your inner confidence will start to shine through.
 We’re not talking major make-overs here.
-No-one is suggesting you go from suburban dad in a pinstripe to a sneaker wearing, backwards cap donning youth!
+No one is suggesting you go from suburban dad in a pinstripe to a sneaker-wearing, backwards cap-donning youth!
 But there’s no reason why you shouldn’t make the most of what you have, and enjoy the results.

 Visits to the beautician are no longer the sole domain of women.
 Men have claimed their spot in the salon and are opting to fix and enhance issues that stop them from being truly comfortable in their skin.
 For some, this means a bit of brow shaping and a manly manicure.
-For others, the chance to re-establish a full head of hair is top of the agenda.
-The popularity of hair transplants and other hair restoration treatments have never been so high.
+For others, the chance to re-establish a full head of hair is the top of the agenda.
+The popularity of hair transplants and other hair restoration treatments has never been so high.

-From footballers to financiers, the chance to reclaim their crowning glory can have a huge impact on mental well being and self-confidence.
+From footballers to financiers, the chance to reclaim their crowning glory can have a huge impact on mental well-being and self-confidence.
 Get a bit more information from one of the experts like Enhance Hair Restoration.
 They work with the best surgeons and are always up to date with the latest innovations.
 This might be what your ‘me time’ looks like, and that’s absolutely fine.

 There’s no right or wrong when it comes to taking time to refresh and unwind.
 For some, it’s being active, for others it’s a time for rest and reflection.
-Man or woman, mum or dad, whatever your role you will do it all the more effectively if you allow yourself some guilt-free, downtime.
+Man or woman, mum or dad, whatever your role you will do it all the more effective if you allow yourself some guilt-free, downtime.
 Remember, communication is key.

-Keep your partner in parenting up to date with your plans, give each other time away from the children, and time to be together.
+Keep your partner in parenting up to date with your plans, and give each other time away from the children, and time to be together.
 That way, when you’re in the depths of your third load of laundry and your kids are not behaving like the angelic little cherubs you ordered, you should have the energy, attitude and, let’s face it, sense of humour that you need to get you through another day.